AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

 ./download-results.py --list-releases
 ```

-The `data/current` directory is symlinked to the current release directory
+The `data/current` directory is symlinked to the current release directory.
-.
 This is generally the path you should use in your code.